saikrishnags05/Project-for-Data-to-Decisions/RPlots/Rplots.md

 ag_ne$`ne$AD_APD`<-round(ag_ne$`ne$AD_APD`,0)
 ```

-If we observe the Graph we can tell that over all behavior of enrollment
+If we observe the Graph, we can tell that overall behavior of enrollment
 process w.r.t the time taken for per person to enroll for an event from
 past **10 years** in the state of **Nebraska**.

+* There are few facilities where it is taking more time to enroll for a person compared to the previous year.
+* Most of the facilities conduct events on **Mental Health**
+* We can also tell that the entire enrollment process is late in all the regions in Nebraska when it is compared to previous years
+* From the plot I can tell that all the enrollments are being late for the past 2 years there may be multiple reasons.

+**Example: -** lockdown because Covid-19 which stopped the process

 ``` r
 #,out.width = "1200",out.height='800'